-Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the AMLT Network can help track and prevent it in the future.
+Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how Coinfirm can help track and prevent it in the future.
 Today we conduct an investigation into the Uphold phishing attack.

 With Black Friday being such a big event, being a tradition appropriated to Europe as well, it doesn’t come as a big surprise that many scammers would try to use it as a way to disguise their own campaigns.
 After all, some people wouldn’t be surprised even with finding a discount on cryptocurrencies on this day along with how crazy some of the promotions are on that day.